taehyun1-ab/Robust-Clinical-Tabular-Prediction-of-Alzheimer-s-Disease/README.md

 All experiments used fixed random seeds.

+Samples with missing values in any of the eight selected clinical variables were excluded before model training and evaluation.
+No missing-value imputation was applied.

-Preprocessing was fitted independently within each fold.
-The held-out test data were not used for fitting imputers, scalers, encoders, or early-stopping criteria.
+After complete-case filtering, preprocessing parameters such as feature scaling and categorical encoding were fitted independently using the corresponding training data.
+Held-out test data were not used for fitting scalers, categorical encoders, model parameters, or early-stopping criteria.

 For random missing-feature evaluation, the same trained model checkpoint was repeatedly evaluated using different subject-specific masking patterns.

+The random feature masking used in the robustness experiments represents simulated feature unavailability at inference time and should not be interpreted as imputation of naturally missing clinical values.

 Because the original ADNI participant-level data cannot be redistributed, the synthetic dataset supports code and workflow verification only.
-Exact manuscript results require authorized access to the original ADNI data and the same data-preparation procedure.
+Exact manuscript results require authorized access to the original ADNI data and the same data-preparation and complete-case selection procedures.

 ## Notes on Restricted Data and Outputs